ReplicaMark5/A2-Prep---QM/AI/learning guides/Lecture 12.md

 ### **Define — Clarify the real problem**

-Teams identify what’s wrong, who it affects, and what success would look like.
+Teams identify what's wrong, who it affects, and what success would look like.

 - Define scope, goals, and customer requirements.
 - Tools: SIPOC diagram, VOC analysis, project charter.

 **Question:** *What is the problem, and why is it worth solving?*

 > [!important] LEARN THIS
 > A well-defined problem is measurable, bounded, and customer-linked.

 ---